iamrajee/roskinetic_catkin_ws/README.md

 * ## rosdep.sh
 ```
-sudo rosdep install -i --from-path src --rosdistro kinnetic -y
+sudo rosdep install -i --from-path src --rosdistro $ROS_DISTRO -y
 ```
 *It will install dependencies of all pkg in the workspace .
-Run it as `./rosdep.sh`*
+Run it in workspace as `./rosdep.sh`*

 * ## rajendra.sh
 ```